 There are a lot of considerations to make when you’re shopping for a new air conditioner for your home.
-You want to be thinking about the size of the unit that you need, the brand, the professional that is going to handle the installation and the energy efficiency.
-The energy efficiency aspect of shopping for an air conditioner all revolves around what’s known as the SEER rating.
+You want to be thinking about the size of the unit that you need, the brand, the professional that is going to handle the installation, and the energy efficiency.
+The energy efficiency aspect of shopping for an air conditioner revolves around what’s known as the SEER rating.
 If you have never heard of SEER before, it stands for Seasonal Energy Efficiency Ratio (SEER), and it should be pivotal as part of your AC Jacksonville search.

 What the Rating Is All About

 The SEER rating is all about energy efficiency.
 Think of it as a grade that your air conditioning system gets for how much energy it’s going to use to get your household to the temperature that you desire.
-The Air Conditioning, Heating and Refrigeration Institute put out standards back in 2008 that defined exactly what the rating is in detail.
+The Air Conditioning, Heating, and Refrigeration Institute put out standards back in 2008 that defined exactly what the rating is in detail.
 There’s a similar standard in Europe known as the European Seasonal Energy Efficiency Ratio or ESEER.